-Toyota Axes Tokyo Olympics Ads Days Before The Event Starts
+Toyota Axes Tokyo Olympics Ads In Japan Days Before Event Starts

 The 2020 Summer Olympics in Tokyo were postponed last year due to the coronavirus pandemic.
 They were rescheduled to happen this year, with the opening ceremony set to kick off this Friday, but things aren’t running smoothly.
 The island nation has seen a sharp spike in coronavirus cases leading up to the games, with some residents calling for them to be canceled again, and now Toyota has announced it’s pulling its Olympics-themed commercials.

-Business Insider is reporting that a senior Toyota executive has announced that the company is pulling its Olympics-themed commercials from airing.
+Business Insider is reporting that a senior Toyota executive has announced that the company is pulling its Olympics-themed commercials from airing in Japan.
 Jun Nagata, Toyota’s chief communications officer, declined to specify why Toyota was pulling its ads, though he did tell the publication that there were things “not understood” about the games.
 Toyota apparently filmed a spot earlier this year with several of the athletes the company sponsors.
+The company’s commercials will continue airing in the US as planned, according to an NBCU spokesperson in an emailed statement.

+“The media plan for Toyota’s Olympic and Paralympic global ad campaign is managed by individual countries and regions,” Toyota Motor North American said in a statement.
+“In Japan, the local Toyota office previously decided not to air the campaign out of sensitivity to the COVID-19 situation in that country.
+In the U.S., the campaign has already been shown nationally and will continue to be shown as planned with our media partners during the Olympic and Paralympic Games Tokyo 2020.”

 Gallery: 2022 Toyota Land Cruiser